-We conducted our audits in accordance with auditing standards generally accepted in the U.S.; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 21-04 Audit Requirements for Federal Financial Statements (OMB Bulletin 21-04).
+We conducted our audits in accordance with auditing standards generally accepted in the U.S.; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Bulletin 21-04.
 We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinions.